PeptoneLtd/pepkalc/README.md

 # pepkalc
-Robust simulation software for the comprehensive evaluation of protein electrostatics in unfolded state
+Robust simulation software for the comprehensive evaluation of protein electrostatics in unfolded state.

 ## Protein electrostatics
 Protonation is a ubiquitous and important process in biology.
 Protein folding, ligand recognition, enzyme catalysis, membrane potentials, and the energetics of cells depend on ionization and proton transfer.
 Charge-charge interactions are of special importance for Intrinsically Disordered Proteins, which are known to contain abnormally high numbers of consecutive charged amino acids.
 Consequently, a great theoretical effort has been devoted to elucidation of protein electrostatic interactions in unfolded state.